mathfanatic9/projects/Rain Prediction in Australia/readme.md

 This project aims to predict if it will rain tomorrow in various locations across Australia using historical weather data.

 ### About the Data
 The dataset is sourced from the Australian Government's Bureau of Meteorology and the latest data can be gathered from http://www.bom.gov.au/climate/dwo/.
 The dataset to be used has extra columns like 'RainToday' and our target is 'RainTomorrow', which was gathered from the Rattle at https://bitbucket.org/kayontoga/rattle/src/master/data/weatherAUS.RData.
 Overall it contains daily weather observations from 2008 to 2017, including metrics such as temperature, rainfall, humidity, and wind speed.
-The target variable is `RainTomorrow`, indicating whether it will rain the next day.The weatherAUS.csv dataset includes the following fields with the column definitions gathered from http://www.bom.gov.au/climate/dwo/IDCJDW0000.shtml:
+The target variable is `RainTomorrow`, indicating whether or not it will rain the next day.The weatherAUS.csv dataset includes the following fields with the column definitions gathered from http://www.bom.gov.au/climate/dwo/IDCJDW0000.shtml:

 | **Field**       | **Description**                                  | **Unit**         | **Type**   |
 |-----------------|--------------------------------------------------|------------------|------------|